 About my work

-I’ve spent my life working alongside people who care deeply for their communities, for justice, and for the work they are called to do.
+I’ve spent my life working with leaders who care deeply for their communities, for justice, and for the work they are called to do.
 I know both the beauty and the weight of this kind of work.
 It invites us to shape communities, tend to others, and pursue meaningful change.

 The work is meaningful and often deeply personal.
 It’s also demanding, asking leaders to navigate complexity, hold competing needs, and sustain themselves along the way.
-I work with those committed to this kind of work who are looking for more clarity, capacity, and energy to continue doing it well.
+I work with those committed to this kind of work who are looking for more capacity, energy, and resilience to continue doing it well.

 What informs my work

-I’m a Professional Integral Coach™, accredited by the International Coaching Federation, and also have training in Hakomi Somatic coaching.
-I utilize a holistic framework to help people gain deeper insights into their thought patterns, emotions, and beliefs, fostering lasting change.
+I’m a certified Professional Integral Coach™, accredited by the International Coaching Federation, with additional training in Hakomi Somatic Coaching.
+I use a holistic framework that helps people gain deeper insight into their thoughts, emotions, and beliefs, fostering lasting and embodied change.

 A commitment to presence